unicode-org/message-format-wg/experiments/stasm/spec/model.md

 The _expression_ type represents one of the following two concepts:

-* An implicit or explicit formatting of a literal or a variable by means of a function invoked with a map of options (named arguments).
+* A literal or a variable, implicitly formatted according to its internal type, or explicitly annotated by a function configured with a map of named options.
-* A standalone call to a function with a map of options (named arguments).
+* A standalone call to a function with a map of named options.

 ```ts
 type Expression = ValueExpression | FunctionExpression;